Me: It’s pronounced Kinda, actually.

 Sue: They’ve landed in Mike Oldfield’s back garden.

-Sue: What is wrong with Adric?
+Sue: What is wrong with Adric all of a sudden?
 Has he been taking stupid pills?
 He hasn’t been the same since he left Castrovalva.

 Sue: At least you can reason with this lot.
-If this was a Tom Baker story, the Doctor would have been banged up in a cell before his feet could touch the ground.
+If this was a Tom Baker story, the Doctor would have been in a cell before his feet touched the ground.

-Meanwhile, Tegan has fallen asleep under a tree.
-The camera zooms into her eye.
+When Tegan falls asleep under a tree, the camera zooms into her eye…

 Sue: What the hell?
 This is a bit weird.
 Is this one going to be trippy?
 Oh, I do hope so.